HLOIII/harry-resume/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+My Task:
+Had to add my name, profile picture, about me, my work and contact me sections Had to make sure the website is mobile responsive First Project has to be larger than the rest
+Had to add work samples
+Had to make sure my links worked

 Link to website: https://hloiii.github.io/harry-resume/